Art therapy activities for relaxation will help you change the mood from stressed and hectic to calm and relaxed.

 Create a calmness collage

-Looking at and working with tranquil images will calm your mind and bring you in a relaxed state.
+Looking at and working with tranquil images will calm your mind and bring you into a relaxed state.
 You will find this art therapy activity peaceful and inspiring.

 You will need:

-• Assortment of magazines with lots of calming images like travel, nature, and spirituality magazines.
+- An assortment of magazines with lots of calming images, like travel, nature, and spirituality magazines.
 Alternatively, you can find images on the web and print them out.

 The next step is cutting.
-I like to pick one shape for example oval and then cut all the pictures in that same shape, just different sizes.
+I like to pick one shape (e.g., oval) and then cut all the pictures in that same shape, just different sizes.

 When all the pictures are ready, start gluing them on the large paper you prepared.